tahoe-lafs/magic-folder/docs/usage.rst

 A participant device can reverse the action of joining a magic folder using the ``magic-folder leave`` command.

-The only option which can be supplied (but which has a default) is the nickname of the magic folder to leave.
+You must supply the name of the magic folder to leave with ``--name``.
 Once a device has left a magic folder, further changes to files in the folder will not be synchronized.
 The local synchronized directory itself is not removed. **All configuration and state for the magic-folder is destroyed**.

 Note that by default you cannot leave a folder that this device has created as it has the only copy of the write-capability which allows